 This course meets both UC/CSU and District graduation requirements for History credit and Government/Economics credit.
 IB History of the Americas year two is part of a two-year Higher Level (HL) IB History course.
 The purpose of the course is to offer students a higher-level academic course that will prepare them for high level academics in college.
 The course will put a strong emphasis on critical thinking and analytical skills.
 The course emphasizes political, intellectual, social and economic history.
-The second year of the course will cover the 20th Century World Topics/Prescribed Subject.
-Topics covered under the second year of study will include; (1) Peacemaking, peacekeeping and international relations 1918-1936, (2) Causes, practices and effects of war, and (3) The Cold War.
+The second year of the course will cover the regional option.
+The regional option selected will be the History of the Americas.
+Three topics covered under the first year of study include; 1) Emergence of the Americas in Global Affairs 1880-1929, 2) The Great Depression 1929-1939, and 3) The Cold War and the Americas 1945-1981.
 In the senior year, students will be required to complete a major research assignment (Internal Assessment or IA) that is evaluated by both the classroom teachers and the IB organization.
 Summer assignments are required.
-The IB exam will be offered in May.
+IB Diploma students have priority enrollment in this class.
+Other students may enroll if space permits.
+All Students are expected to take the AP/IB test.
+If students choose not to test, an alternate assessment will be assigned by the teacher.